COLUMN

 Let’s use the following examples to illustrate the importance of inventory turnover.

 It’s difficult and confusing to compare companies that deal with different products or operate in different industries.
 Therefore, we will use home electronics retailers that sell similar products and have comparable sales volume as a model case for easy comparison.
-(These model companies are fictional but based on the numbers of actual businesses.)
+(These model companies are fictional but based on the numbers from actual businesses.)

 Model Company: Retailer A Retailer B